Want to know how to start a personal development blog like this one?

 - advanced life skills

-Once you know your niche, you’ll have a better idea of what to name your blog.
+Once you have an idea for a niche, you’ll have a better idea of what to name your blog.

 In the next step, I’ll share some ideas to help you define your blog name and where to register your domain name.